Keep track of the latest crypto regulations worldwide and be the first to know whenever they pull their hammers.

 3) Have been assessed via an Analytical Hierarchy Process (AHP) implemented by BAPPEBTI.

 The Indonesian Commodity Futures Trading Regulatory Agency (BAPPEBTI) has been legalizing Bitcoin and other cryptocurrencies as commodities since 2019.
 Such commodities can be traded on official exchanges.

-- December, 2017- Japan’s National Tax Agency ruled that gains on cryptocurrencies should be categorized as “miscellaneous income” with rates varying according to independent income.
+- December 2017 – Japan’s National Tax Agency ruled that gains on cryptocurrencies should be categorized as “miscellaneous income” with rates varying according to an independent income.
 Rates can be as high as 55%.

 - September 24, 2021 – The South Korean government requires all exchanges (national & international) to register with the Korea Financial Intelligence Unit (KoFIU) and comply with various AML obligations, such as filing reports on suspicious transactions and verifying the identity of their customers.

-- October 28, 2017- The State Bank of Vietnam (SBV) bans bitcoin and other cryptos for use as a means of payment.
+- October 28, 2017- The State Bank of Vietnam (SBV) bans bitcoin and other cryptos from use as a means of payment.

-- December 2021- The Australian government announces that it will create a licencing framework for cryptocurrency exchanges and consider launching a retail CBDC.
+- December 2021 – The Australian government announces that it will create a licensing framework for cryptocurrency exchanges and consider launching a retail CBDC.
 The aim is to create a licensing framework for digital exchanges.

 - September 1, 2019 – New Zealand became the first country to legalize paying salaries and wages with cryptocurrencies.

 Until 2022, however, no legislation in New Zealand exists specifically regulating cryptocurrencies, but contract and tax laws apply to them.